 This can cause individuals significant pain, particularly underneath and around the nail.
 The severity of the pain depends greatly on the extent of the inflammation caused by infection and varies significantly.
 In most cases when adequate treatment has been used to help control the infection, pain does not cause a considerable problem.

 In addition to the direct effects associated with the infected nails, individuals may experience significant psychosocial problems.
 This is due to the appearance of the nails and anxiety related to social interactions as a result.

 It occurs more often when the fingernails are affected, as they are usually in full view of other people.
 Individuals may feel self-conscious about the reaction other people may have to the appearance of their nails, which can make them feel anxious about social interactions.

 Infected toenails are usually associated with less psychosocial effects, as they can be hidden from sight in social situations more easily.

 Occasionally people affected by onychomycosis may also notice dermatophytids, which are skin lesions that affect another part of the body away from the nail area.
 This is not a secondary fungus infection but instead thought of as an allergic skin reaction as a result of exposure to the nail fungus.

-Dermatophytids usually present as a red rash on the skin that can cause significant itchiness.
+Dermatophytids usually presents as a red rash on the skin that can cause significant itchiness.
 The most common presentation is on the hands of people that have onychomycosis on the toenails, although it may occur on any area of the body.

 Assessing the physical signs and symptoms of the condition is the way the initial diagnosis of onychomycosis is usually made.
 Following clinical examination, laboratory tests of nail and skin samples may be needed to confirm the diagnosis and choose a suitable treatment.